BharathssT/github-chapter-2-sandbox/README.md

+Updated on: April 21, 2025

-This file nothing but just for pratice of Git and it's commands.
+This branch is nothing but just for practice of Git and it's commands.